 { purge and organizational design }

 This client felt overwhelmed by clutter in their bedroom after years of accumulation.
-After purging, we did not sort clothes by color to save time (sorry, Marie!), but arranged them by type, size and function.
-Fun fact: I sort my own items by type, size and color when possible, it makes me happy!
+After purging, we arranged items by type, size, and function.

 Before & After – Four-Hour Project